-Michael and his team found that ER+ breast cancer that has spread to the lymph nodes, the cancer in the breast responds to hormone therapy but the cancer in the lymph nodes does not.
+Michael and his team found that sometimes when ER+ breast cancer has spread to the lymph nodes, the cancer in the breast responds to hormone therapy but the cancer in the lymph nodes does not.
 In studies they have conducted, they found that in patients treated with hormone therapy the cancer cells stopped growing in the tumour in the breast, but they continued growing in the lymph nodes.
 This increases the likelihood that the cancer will spread around the body.
 Currently there is no way to identify these women and improve their outcome.

 To treat ER+ breast cancer more effectively and prevent recurrence, we need to understand how this happens.

 In this project, Michael and his team are aiming to identify which breast cancers don’t fully respond to hormone therapy.

 Michael and his team have previously developed a test, called EA2Clin, which can predict which tumours are likely to stop responding to hormone therapy.
 The researchers have updated the test to account for the difference in response between the tumour in the breast and cancer cells in the lymph nodes.
 In this project, Michael is trialling this updated EA2CliN in a large group of patients.

 Michael and his team also want to understand why in some women cancer cells in the lymph nodes don’t respond to treatment.
 To do this, they are analysing the genetic information from tissue samples donated by people affected by breast cancer.
 By comparing tumours that respond to treatment and those that don’t, they hope to reveal why in some patients the cells that have spread to the lymph nodes do not respond to hormonal treatments.